canjs/can-observable-object/doc/can-define-object.md

 ```
 @codepen

-## Use
+## Overview

-`can-define-object` is used to create easily extensible observable types with well defined
+`can-define-object` is used to create easily extensible observable types with well defined behavior.
-behavior.

 For example, a `Todo` type, with a `name` property, `completed` property, and a `toggle` method, might be defined like: